symfony/symfony-docs/security.rst

         security:
             # ...
             password_hashers:
-                App\Entity\User:
                 # Use native password hasher, which auto-selects and migrates the best
                 # possible hashing algorithm (starting from Symfony 5.3 this is "bcrypt")
-                    algorithm: auto
+                Symfony\Component\Security\Core\User\PasswordAuthenticatedUserInterface: 'auto'

     .. code-block:: xml